OccuFly: A 3D Vision Benchmark for Semantic Scene Completion from the Aerial Perspective: OccuFly Dataset

 \subsection{Data Collection}

 We utilize two DJI UAV platforms for photogrammetric data acquisition~\cite{photogrammetry}: The Phantom~4 RTK (P4)~\cite{dji2025phantom4rtk} and the DJI Mavic 3 Enterprise Series (M3-ES)~\cite{dji2025mavic3enterprise}, capturing images at 5472$\times$3648 and 4000$\times$3000 pixels, respectively.
 Geo-referenced camera poses and orientations are recorded by each flight controller via onboard sensor fusion (GNSS, IMU, compass, and magnetometer)~\cite{dji2025sensorfusion}.
-We collect data from nine scenes in urban, industrial, and rural scenarios within a single geographic region, spanning spring, summer, fall, and winter.
-Note that the locations of data collection are withheld during the review process but will be disclosed upon publication.
+We collect data from nine scenes in urban, industrial, and rural environments, spanning spring, summer, fall, and winter.
+All data were collected within the broader geographic region of \mbox{Ingolstadt}, Germany.
 For data acquisition, we executed automated double-grid flight patterns at altitudes of \SI{50}{m}, \SI{40}{m}, and \SI{30}{m}.
 These missions yielded ground sampling distances (GSD) of \SI{1.4}{}, \SI{1.1}{}, and \SI{0.8}{cm/pixel} with the P4 platform, and \SI{6.7}{}, \SI{5.4}{}, and \SI{4.1}{cm/pixel} with the M3-ES platform.
 The double-grid pattern provided, on average, \SI{67}{\percent} side and \SI{74}{\percent} forward image overlap.
 For oblique acquisitions, camera tilt angles were set to \(-75^\circ\) at \SI{50}{m} and \SI{40}{m}, and \(-70^\circ\) at \SI{30}{m}.
 Additionally, using the M3-ES UAV, we collected nadir (\(0^\circ\) tilt) imagery at all altitudes.
+Further details are provided in the supplementary material.